Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 • You can pipe into closures, arrow functions, first-class callables, array callables, and invokable objects.

-• Built-ins that accept no parameters cannot be used directly; wrap them with an arrow function that ignores the piped value, e.g. fn ($_): string => phpversion().
+• Built-ins that accept no parameters cannot be used directly: wrap them in a callable that accepts one parameter, for example (|> (fn ($_): string => phpversion())) inside a chain.

-• Precedence is left-to-right.
+• Precedence is left to right.
 When mixing with math, comparisons, null coalescing (??), and the ternary operator, use parentheses to force the order you intend.

 Learn more: the pipe operator overview on PHP.Watch and the RFC on wiki.php.net.